naveenjohnsonv/ResearchProject/README.md

 - **Lasso with default alpha:** A simple implementation of Lasso regression with a default regularization parameter.
 - **LassoCV with hyperparameter tuning:** Utilizes time series cross-validation to find the optimal alpha (regularization parameter) for the Lasso model.
-- **kNN with hyperparameter tuning:** A basic k-Nearest Neighbors model with an automated selection of the best k neighbors.
+- **kNN:** A basic k-Nearest Neighbors model with hyperparameter tuning for an automated selection of the best k neighbors.
-- **kNNCV with hyperparameter tuning:** Employs time series cross-validation on top of hyperparameter tuning.
+- **kNN CV:** Employs time series cross-validation on top of hyperparameter tuning.

 ### Experiments